secretstartups/handbook/quality/issue-triage/index.html.md

 Additionally, we include UX bugs (identified with *both* the `~UX` `~"type::bug"` labels) in our list of SUS-Impacting issues.

 Note: SUS-impacting issues are intended to have an impact on the current product experience rather than on new feature additions.
-An issue will have the `SUS` label automatically applied if any of the SUS-impacting labels are used.
+An issue will have the `SUS::Impacting` label automatically applied if any of the SUS-impacting labels are used.
 However, there are exceptions:
 - Issues with the combination `type::feature` and `feature::addition` indicate we are not making a change or improvement to an existing experience.
 - Issues with the `Actionable Insights::Exploration needed` label applied but the issue is not ready to be prioritized and added to the product.
-In these cases, you should replace the `SUS` label with the [`non-SUS`](https://gitlab.com/groups/gitlab-org/-/labels?subscribed=&search=non-sus) label and a severity label is not needed.
+In these cases, you should replace the `SUS::Impacting` label with the [`SUS::Non-impacting`](https://gitlab.com/groups/gitlab-org/-/labels?subscribed=&search=sus) label and a severity label is not needed.

 #### UX debt